• Skip to main content

 3. Bend your leg and SLOWLY pull your knee into your chest.

-4. Really squeeze your abs as hard as you can.
+4. Squeeze your abs as hard as you can.

 5. Extend your leg, change sides, and repeat with the other leg.